 Princeton's meeting between then-No. 19/22 UCLA on Nov.
 25 marked the squad's

-first game versus a ranked team this year.
-The Tigers have also faced three
+first game versus a ranked team.
+The Tigers have also faced three teams who

-teams who were receiving votes towards a national ranking in Rutgers, Delaware
+were receiving votes towards a national ranking in Rutgers, Delaware and

 are 0-1 versus ranked teams and 1-2 versus receiving votes programs.
 Overall,